-Tragedy may hit anyone, anywhere at some point in life and this article is about three techniques to help your child with autism recover after a tragedy.
+Tragedy can hit anyone, anywhere, at any time.
+This article is about three techniques to help your child with autism recover after a tragedy.

 A trauma is a violent emotional experience which affects the body and the brain.

-The trauma does modify how the brain is perceiving the environment and in the case of autism it exacerbates the existing daily stress and takes it to a painful level of anguish.
+Trauma modifies how the brain perceives the environment and in the case of autism it exacerbates the existing daily stress and takes it to a painful level of anguish.

 A traumatic experience or tragedy suddenly depletes the level of brain serotonin and the consequences are almost instantly visible: your child with autism will loose sleep, show no interest in feeding, will be more agitated than typically the case, may show some regression in what was learnt, such as potty training.